robmclarty/cred/README.md

 });
 ```

 The way credentials are verified is totally up to you.
-Throw if the credentials
+Throw, if the credentials
 don't match, and return an object for the token payload if they do.
 That's all
 this function needs to do.

 You can `throw` an error message in this function as it is part of another
-Promise chain inside *cred* which will handle outputting an error message with a
+Promise chain inside Cred which will handle outputting an error message with a
-401 error code as part of and Express middleware.
+401 error code as part of an Express middleware.
 As a result, you also don't
-need to `catch` those error right here ;) But you could override cred's
+need to `catch` those error right here ;) But you could override Cred's
-behaviour in your own catch if you prefer and respond to the error in your own
+behaviour in your own catch if you prefer, and respond to the error in your own
 way.

 Later, you can use the `cred.authenticate(stratName)` as a middleware in your